BoiseState/CS455-resources/examples/README.md

 IDE Notes
 =========

-The repository consistts of multiple projects instead of the more typical one project per repository style that you may be more use to from the past.
+The repository consists of multiple projects instead of the more typical one project per repository style that you may be more use to from the past.
 Each of the top-level folder is a Java project (except for the `other-languages` subfolder)